mjcaisse/cppnow-website/src/pages/about/faq.md

 Stay hydrated.

-Check in on the [#cppnow channel](https://cpplang.slack.com/messages/C59UQL3CL) to let other attendees know you've arrived and see what others are doing.
+Check in on the [CppNow Discord #public-discussion channel](https://discord.com/channels/826762553153421323/942103868790157352) to let other attendees know you've arrived and see what others are doing.
 If you've arrived early, you may have a chance to join a group going to eat or just hanging out at the Meadows.